The Unreality Principle

 On the Left, with the “universal” values supposedly which transcend the need of the Jewish people to survive, there’s an ideology that Jews are selfish for wanting to survive together, as a collective.
 It is raw naked anti-Semitism.

-My comment: The central tenet of the cultic and hysterical called Leftism is what I call ‘the unreality principle.’
+My comment: The central tenet of the cultic and hysterical mental disorder called Leftism is what I call ‘the unreality principle.’
 This is the principle, baldly stated, that reality is bad and unreality is good, therefore unreality is real.

 The second tenet coming out of this first principle is that anything one would like to believe about Leftism is real, and the that facts are not real.
 Hence, the Leftist believes his cult is not a cult.
 To the Leftist, the Christians are cultists; but the Leftist and his fellow are merely awake and aware people in a land of foggy sleepwalkers.
 He and his are the only people who see the true danger from Global Warming, the danger of Zionism, the danger of Theocracy, the danger of Capitalism, and the danger from racism, sexism, and homophobia.
 All these threats are clear, present, impending, terrifying and justify any action, from simple suppression of the truth to riots to state-sponsored mass murder, that the imagination of man can conceive in his dark heart.
 Leftism is scientific and enlightened.

-The third tenet is that there is no war, there is only rebellion.
-Any action fought overseas is merely the Vietnam was over again, and not the real Vietnam war, which was meant to protect the innocent from slaughter and slavery at the hands of inhuman totalitarianism (and which American was winning) but the make-believe version of Vietnam the television generation saw over their televisions: the world where dope-addled psychopaths and draftees burned villages in order to save them, fighting against a dignified yellow-skinned people who sought only the preservation of their lives and property against the evils of spreading world capitalism.
-Every war is that make-believe war: futile, useless, cruel, meaningless, evil, and something that sinister moneyed forces stir up for their own profit.
+By the logic of the Unreality Principle, every war is that make-believe war: futile, useless, cruel, meaningless, evil, and something that sinister moneyed forces stir up for their own profit.
 I am old enough to recall when the Crusades of the Middle Ages were a matter of pride rather than shame.
 I am old enough to recall seeing World War Two portrayed in films and television as a noble war fought for a noble cause, not merely the collection of the firebombing of Dresden, the atom bombing of Hiroshima, the aggression of FDR and Churchill, and excuse for rounding up Japs into internment camps.
-Nowadays, even in comic books, our own government is always the enemy or in cahoots with the enemy: there is no foe but the Man.
+Nowadays, even in comic books, our own government is always the enemy or in cahoots with the enemy: there is no foe but the Establishment.

 This is all is eerily similar to the Gnostic belief that the world is an illusion created by an evil demiurge in order to trap the souls of us, we enlightened who are actually gods in disguise.
 Thou art God.

 And, more to the point, it can take the form of the unreality principle, the idea that man is sufficient unto himself to invent his own life and his own reality by unleashing the power of make-believe.
 The Modern mind is too undisciplined for Stoicism, too sensuous for Buddhism, too individualistic and ungovernable for Confucianism.
-These are not the philosophies lazy fat and happy people find comfortable.
+These are not the philosophies lazy, fat and happy people find comfortable.

 The nobility we normally associate with paganism, the dignity of Cato of Utica or Socrates who face death without flinching, or the grave good humor of Lao Tzu, the gravity of Pythagoras, the beauty the sculpture of Phidias, the beauty of a proof in Euclid — none of this is present in the modern version of paganism.
 This is because modern paganism is not paganism at all, but postchristianism, a corruption of a higher thing falling, not the innocent early growth of a low thing rising.